Terry Melanson, Perfectibilists (2009). [Purchase link.]

 A further example of importance is that Knigge mentions that at Wilhemsbad that it was Minos (Dittfurth) who attended the sessions, and that Knigge surrendered his right to attend as a delegate (page 61).
 Yet, Knigge never thinks it's possible that an agreement was reached at Wilhemsbad in a private conference which agreement reflected the true practical secret goal of the Illuminati, but that Knigge himself was not made privy.

-Yet, what we now know independently about the Wilhemsbad Conference from personal memoirs of five delegates (which writings were found / made many years later) is that the plan to overthrow France was adopted at that conference.
+Yet, what we now know independently about the Wilhemsbad Conference of the Templars / Strict Observance (not Freemasons at that time) from personal memoirs of five delegates (which writings were found / made many years later) is that the plan to overthrow France was adopted at that conference.
 One of the five, for example, the host of the Wilhemsbad Conference, Karl Von Hesse, wrote in his memoir of 1817 about the plan to overthrow France was agreed upon at the 1782 Wilhemsbad Congress of Templars.
 (See my work Illuminati Manifesto of World Revolution (2011) at pages 297 et seq.).

 By contrast, Knigge only had a very vague idea about the general goal of the illuminati.
 At one point he says it had no real aim.
 (Page 51.)
 At another point, Knigge said that he wrote a ritual with a vague goal of the Illuminati to fuflill the aim of the Redeemer, Jesus Christ, to remove the conditions of inequality and that ultimately man would do without artificial institutions and government due to heightened morality.
 (Page 80.)

 What proves that Knigge was kept in the dark was his statement that Wilhemsbad was "fruitless."
 (Page 92.)
 By contrast, the Original Writings of the Illuminati include several reports by Minos that he was able to convince the other delegates to adopt their plan – which he did not detail in the letter.
 Minos boasted of great success.
-Given what we now know about the several memoirs converging upon the agreement to overthrow France at Wilhemsbad, we must conclude that Knigge was kept in the dark.
+Given what we now know about the several memoirs converging upon the agreement at Wilhemsbad to have the Templars (not Freemasons) to overthrow France, we must conclude that Knigge was kept in the dark.
 This work by Knigge shows that he indeed is a man of strong character, noble intentions, and very unlikely would be lying.

 From one more item in Knigge's work, it is obvious how this happened.
 Knigge despite all his activities to help the Order kept himself in a subordinate rank even to the people he recruited.
 Knigge acknowledges this but doesn't see what it could imply – that even he was being kept in the dark.
 Here is the key quote to consider: "I enjoyed my work, delegated all management tasks, and worked, where there was an opportunity, as a subordinate member, yes!
 I reported to my own subordinates whom I elevated to chiefs, as can be seen in the reports printed in the Original Writings."
 (Page 92.)